Gakomi/steamdeckrecovery/README.md

     sudo chmod 775 steamdeckrecovery/*
     cd steamdeckrecovery/

-Once you boot in to the livemedia mount the recovery usb and all the partitions on it.

 For the script to work you need steamos-chroot

 To install it after you mounted the recovery usb run install-steamos-chroot.sh by using command

      ./install-steamos-chroot.sh

-After that run the recovery script you need in my case I wanted it restore to factory setting so I ran
+After that run the recovery script you need in my case I wanted it restore to factory setting so I ran:

      ./factory_reimage.sh

-Once the script finishes running console will shutdown you need to power it on.
+Once the script finishes running the console will shutdown, you need to power it on.
-After it boots and you log in in to the syestem switch to desktop mode.
+After it boots and you log in to the syestem switch to desktop mode.
 In desktop mode enter terminal and add a password using command:

       passwd